TestaSoftware/testasoftware.github.io/src/posts/2013-10-08-generating-csharp-classes-from-an-xml-file/index.md

 image: /assets/images/blog/thumbnails/code2.jpg
 date: 2013-10-08
 ---
-Update: Visual Studio has this functionality baked in!
+Update: Visual Studio has this functionality baked in! `Edit -> Paste Special`

 <strike>
 I frequently come to the conclusion that I'm working too hard.
 This is usually because I try to reinvent the wheel when some<!--more-->one